Belonging and Crossing in Community

 Information for Coordinators:

 The International Focusing Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The International Focusing Institute maintains responsibility for this program and its content.
-See individual workshop objectives for CE Hours/Credits awarded.
+See workshop objectives for Jeffrey Morrison and Jan Winhall for CE Hours/Credits awarded.

 The International Focusing Institute, Inc. is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0055.

-See individual workshop objectives for Contact Hours awarded.
+See workshop objectives for Jeffrey Morrison and Jan Winhall for Contact Hours awarded.

 REGISTRATION & PRICE INFORMATION